hoppet-code/hoppet/README.md

 HOPPET requires support for Fortran 2008.
-It is developed and tested with recent versions of the gfortran compiler on Linux and Mac, and also also gets tested the Intel (ifx) compiler.
+It is developed and tested with recent versions of the gfortran compiler on Linux and Mac, and also also gets tested with the Intel (ifx) compiler, as part of the CI.

 # Build with `CMake`